-Introduction to the Surficial Geology of Fremont County, Iowa
+Introduction to the Surficial Geology of Montgomery County, Iowa

-Fremont County lies within the Southern Iowa Drift Plain (Prior and Kohrt, 2006) land form region of Iowa.
-Surficial materials consist of a mix of eolian deposits (loess), glacial till outcrop, and alluvium.
+Montgomery County lies within the Southern Iowa Drift Plain (Prior and Kohrt, 2006) landform region of Iowa.
+Surficial materials consist of a mix of eolian deposits (loess), glacial tilloutcrop, alluvium, and limited areas of bedrock outcrop.
 Multiple periods of Quaternary glaciation and subaerial erosion have led to the landscape we see today.
 Generally speaking, the map area consists of loess of variable thickness overlying Pre-Illinois glacial sediments.
 These deposits are regionally extensive.

 Previous surficial geologic mapping of the area is limited to the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
-Compilation mapping near the project area in Adams County was completed in 2010 (Tassier-Surine et al.).
-Udden (1902) first described and mapped the Quaternary geology of Fremont County and discussed the stratigraphy of the Pennsylvanian and Cretaceous strata that comprise the county's bedrock units.
-Statewide bedrock geologic maps by Hershey (1969), and most recently, by Witzke, Anderson, and Pope (2010), depict the increased understanding of the distribution of geologic units at the bedrock surface across this region, including Fremont County.
+Compilation mapping adjacent to the project area in Adams County was completed in 2010 (Tassier-Surine et al.).
+Lonsdale (1894) first described the Quaternary and mapped the Paleozoic bedrock geology of Montgomery County and discussed the stratigraphy of the Pennsylvanian and Cretaceous strata that comprise the county's bedrock units.
+Statewide bedrock geologic maps by Hershey (1969), and most recently, by Witzke, Anderson, and Pope (2010), depict the increased understanding of the distribution of geologic units at the bedrock surface across this region, including Montgomery County.

-Early researchers believed there were only two episodes of Pre-Illinois glaciation in Iow a: Kansan and Nebraskan (Chamberlin, 1894, 1895; Bain, 1896; Shimek, 1909; Kay and Apfel, 1928; Ruhe, 1969).
+Early researchers believed there were only two episodes of Pre-Illinois glaciation in Iowa: Kansan and Nebraskan (Chamberlin, 1894, 1895; Bain, 1896; Shimek, 1909; Kay and Apfel, 1928; Ruhe, 1969).
 Later regional studies determined that the original concept of Kansan-Aftonian-Nebraskan was grossly oversimplified and flawed.
 It is now recognized that there were at least seven episodes of Pre-Illinois glaciation that occurred in this region from approximately 2.2 to 0.5 million years ago (Boellstorff, 1978a, 1978b; Hallberg, 1980a, 1986).
 Episodic erosion during the last 500,000 years has led to the destruction of pre-existing glacial landforms associated with these glaciations.
 Boellstorff (1978a, 1978b) and Hallberg (1980a, 1980b, 1986) undertook regional-scale projects that involved detailed outcrop and subsurface investigations including extensive laboratory work and synthesis of previous studies.
 These studies led to the abandon ment of the classic glacial and interglacial terminology: Kansan, Aftonian, and Nebraskan.
 This study marked a shift from the use of time-stratigraphic terms to lithostratigraphic classification.
 The result of Boellstorff's and Hallberg's studies was the development of a lithostratigraphic framework for Pre-Illinois till.
-They developed a general stratigraphic framework for Iowa and eastern Nebraska based on physical stratigraphy, mineralogic criteria as well magnetostratigraphy and tephrochronology.
-In westem Iowa and eastem Nebraska three lithologically distinctive till assemblages were identified as the 'A', 'B', and 'C' tills with paleo sols sometimes delimiting multiple till units within the A and B till assemblages.
-Recent work by Balco and Rovey (2010) suggests that a single ice advance around 2.4 Ma deposited the C till and that the A and B till assemblages accumulated between about 1.3 and 0.5Ma.
+They developed a general stratigraphic framework for Iowa and eastern Nebraska based on physical stratigraphy, mineralogic criteria as well as magnetostratigraphy and tephrochronology.
+In western Iowa and eastern Nebraska three lithologically distinctive till assemblages were identified as the 'A', 'B', and 'C' tills, with paleosols sometimes delimiting multiple till units within the A and B till assemblages.
+Recent work by Balco and Rovey (2010) suggests that a single ice advance around 2.4 Ma deposited the C till and that the A and B till assemblages accumulated between about 1.3 and 0.5\Ma.

 The Loveland Loess (Daniels and Handy, 1959; Ruhe, 1969; Bettis, 1990) is the only Illinois or late middle Plesitocene deposit that is currently recognized in western Iowa.
 Where observed in outcrop, the Sangamon Geosol is developed in the upper part of the Loveland.
-The Loveland Loess thins away from the Missouri River and the Sangamon Geosol merges with the thick and more weathered Yarmouth-Sangamon Geosol in southern Iowa (Ruhe, 1967).
+The Loveland Loess thins away from the Missouri River and the Sangamon Geosol merges with the thick and more weathered Yarmouth-Sangamon Geosol in southem Iowa (Ruhe, 1967).